Sunidhi-08/Real-Time-Chat-Application/README.md

 Typing "bye" from the client or server ends the chat session.

 ✍️ Author
-Devesh Jhajharia
+Sunidhi Gupta
-📧 Email: deveshjhajharia714@gmail.com
+📧 Email: sunidhi.x.gupta@gmail.com